IBMDecisionOptimization/do-ws-pa/README.md

 A service to easily connect IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML), so that you can easily set up the integration of a deployed Decision Optimization (DO) or Machine Learning (ML) models to be executed from PA.

+Using this service you can easily embed a widget to solve different secnarios extracted from/save to the PA cubes.
 ![UCP PA deploy](/images/padeploy.png)

+The service can be easily configured using another embedded widget providing all the tools to create and modify the configuration (mapping, connection to WS and WML, etc).
 ![UCP PA dev](/images/padev.png)

+The architecture is pretty simple and can work with PA cloud or local and WS/WML CLoud or CP4D (Local).
+A new Node JS based service orchestrate all the integration between PA and WS/WML/CP4D.
 ![UCP PA architecture](/images/architecture.png)

 Look at a video showing what it does: https://ibm.box.com/s/v42tfs9m3w8mbni21xlw14x6cyuant5p